 Two weeks after Hurricane Harvey devastated coastal towns in Texas, Hurricane Irma, the strongest storm ever recorded in the Atlantic, struck Florida leaving 15 million without power.
-Again at the ready, Gleaning was able to anticpate the storm’s path and position relief supplies in hard-hit areas before the storm even arrived!
+Again at the ready, Gleaning was able to anticipate the storm’s path and position relief supplies in hard-hit areas before the storm even arrived.

 This powerful storm made landfall in the United States mainland with sustained winds in excess of 140 mph and destroyed many Caribbean islands as a Category 5 hurricane.

 In anticipation of Irma’s strike, Governor Rick Scott declared a state of emergency for all 67 Florida counties, stating: “Hurricane Irma poses a severe threate to the entire state of Florida, and requires that timely precautions are taken to protect the communities, critical infrastructure, and general welfare of this State.”